sujal9190/sujal9190/README.md

 - 👋 Hi, I’m @sujal9190
-- 👀 I’m interested in ... programing
+- 👀 I’m interested in ...
+DATA
-- I have learned c/c++ language
-- 🌱 I’m currently learning ... python
 - 📫 How to reach me ... sujalsalunke9190@gmail.com

 <!---